mikeliddle/TunnelTestEnv/Readme.md

 1. Clone this repo onto the VM that you want to run this code on.
 2. Switch to root (needed for some of these commands)
 3. Setup your environment variables (run `./envSetup.sh -h` for more information)
-4. Setup the environment with `./envSetup.sh`
+4. Run `git submodules init` and `chmod +x envSetup.sh exportCert.sh`
-   1. Run `git submodule init` to initialize the acme.sh submodule.
+5. Setup the environment with `./envSetup.sh`
-   2. You can use the `-i` flag to have it install the prereqs of docker and acme.sh, and disable systemd-resolved.
+   1. You can use the `-i` flag to have it install the prereqs of docker and acme.sh, and disable systemd-resolved.
-   3. You can use the `-p` flag to install and configure a squid proxy on port 3128
+   2. You can use the `-p` flag to install and configure a squid proxy on port 3128
-5. Clean up the environment by running `./envSetup.sh -r` and then a `git reset --hard`.
+6. Clean up the environment by running `./envSetup.sh -r`.
+You will need to re-set the vars file after this.

 # Environment explanation